 What is the Radius of Protection for an ESE Lightning Arrester?

-The Radius of Protection of the ASLA is based on the calculations of NF C 17-102 and is dependent on the ΔT for the ESE model and the height of the structure.
+A lightning arrester works on the radius of protection of the ASLA.
+Which is based on the calculations of NF C 17-102 and is dependent on the ΔT for the ESE model and the height of the structure.
 The Radius of Protection required for your structure will be based on the level of protection (class I, II, III or IV) defined during the risk assessment done as per IEC 62305-2.
-The maximum permissible ΔT according to the standards is 60μs and thus the maximum Radius of Protection cannot exceed 120m for Class IV Protection.
+The maximum permissible ΔT according to the standards is 60μs and thus, the maximum Radius of Protection cannot exceed 120m for Class IV Protection.

 Certified Lightning Protection